A worker checks a solar installation on a roof in Santiago de Chile.

 NDC Partnership

-A novel feature of the Paris Agreement is that industrialised countries, developing countries and emerging economies alike made a joint commitment for the first time to submit Nationally Determined Contributions (NDCs).
-In them, countries set out their plans for cutting greenhouse gas emissions and adapting to climate change.
+As part of the Paris Agreement, industrialised countries, developing countries and emerging economies alike made a commitment, for the first time, to submit Nationally Determined Contributions (NDCs).
+In them, countries set out their plans for reducing greenhouse gas emissions and adapting to climate change.

-To help move forward implementation of the NDCs in line with the development goals of the 2030 Agenda, the Federal Ministry for Economic Cooperation and Development (BMZ) joined together in 2016 with the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) and other partners to establish the global NDC Partnership.
+To advance swift implementation of the NDCs in line with the development goals of the 2030 Agenda, the German Development Ministry (BMZ) joined together in 2016 with the Environment Ministry (BMUV) and international partners to establish the global NDC Partnership.

 The NDC Partnership at a glance